1. EEA AIFMs

 The HCMC informs promptly the competent authorities of the home member state of the EU AIFM, in which the EU AIFM is or has engaged in pre-marketing thereof.
 The competent authorities of the member states where the pre-marketing took/takes place, may request by the HCMC to provide further information in relation to the pre-marketing taking place in its territory (the HCMC, can also make the same request to the competent authority of the home member state of the EU AIFM).

-A third party may engage in pre-marketing, on behalf of an AIFMSA or other authorized EU AIFM, only if:
+A third-party may engage in pre-marketing, on behalf of an AIFMSA or other authorized EU AIFM, only if:

-In Greece, it is authorized as an investment societe anonyme (as per article 4 of law 4514/2018) or a credit institution (according to law 4261/2014) or a mutual fund management societe anonyme (as per article 3 of law 4099/2012) or an AIFMSA (according to the Law; or
+In Greece, it is authorised as an investment societe anonyme (as per article 4 of law 4514/2018) or a credit institution (according to law 4261/2014) or a mutual fund management societe anonyme (as per article 3 of law 4099/2012) or an AIFMSA (according to the Law; or

-In another EU member state, it is authorized as an enterprise for the provision of investment services (in accordance with Directive 2014/65/EU) or a credit institution (in accordance with Directive 2013/36/EU) or an UCITS management company (in accordance with Directive 2009/65/EC) or an AIFM (in accordance with Directive 2011/61/EU).
+In another EU member state, it is authorised as an enterprise for the provision of investment services (in accordance with Directive 2014/65/EU) or a credit institution (in accordance with Directive 2013/36/EU) or an UCITS management company (in accordance with Directive 2009/65/EC) or an AIFM (in accordance with Directive 2011/61/EU).

-The aforementioned also apply to any third party acting as a tied agent (as per para.
+The aforementioned also apply to any third-party acting as a tied agent (as per para.
 29 of article 4 of law 4514/2018 or in accordance with Directive 2014/65/EU).

 4. Fees